 As I explained in this post, by being diligent and paying great attention to detail, it’s possible to avoid installing the vast majority of add-on software by seeking out all the opt-incheck boxes in a given free download’s installer utility and manually unchecking the boxes for each of them.
 But now there’s an easier way!

 An awesome free download (did I mention that I’m a huge fan of free software?) called Unchecky will track down those hard-to-find opt-in check boxes and uncheck them on your behalf!
 And while very few tools like this are fool-proof, I have personally never witnessed an instance where Unchecky missed a check box.

 And that’s a pretty good endorsement since I download, install and test a LOT of free software.

 Using Unchecky couldn’t be easier.
-Simply visit this page and click the Download button to install it, then forget about it!
+Simply scroll to the bottom of this page and click the Download Now button to install it, then forget about it!

 Bottom line: I have used Unchecky for several months now, and it works like a charm.
 And it’s very lightweight so you won’t have to worry about it slowing your system down.

 Bonus tip #2: Want to make sure you never miss one of my tips?
 Click here to join my Rick’s Tech Tips Facebook Group!

 If Facebook isn’t your cup of tea, I invite you to sign up for my Rick’s Daily Tips Daily Update Newsletter.